 Utilisation of by-products at a good level

-A total of 167 thousand tonnes of fly ash, bottom ash and gypsum were produced; fly ash and gypsum as by-products from flue gas cleaning in the context of the power plants’ combustion process.
-86% of our by-products were reused in earth construction, in the construction industry or as forest fertilisers in 2018.
-Any fly ash that is not reused at once can be put into intermediate storage and reused at a later date.
-Hence, the utilisation rate can sometimes be more than a hundred per cent.
+Our power plants generated a total of 121 thousand tonnes of fly ash and gypsum from the combustion gas cleaning processes and bottom ash from boilers.
+In 2019, 105% of the by-products were reused in earth construction, as forest fertilisers or in the construction industry.
+Any fly ash that is not immediately reused can be put into intermediate storage and reused at a later date.
+Hence, the utilisation rate is sometimes more than a hundred per cent.

-Our goal is to reuse the maximum share of the by-products of thermal power production as raw materials that can replace non-renewable natural resources, such as rock and stone.
+Our goal is to reuse as much as possible of the by-products of thermal power production as raw materials to replace non-renewable natural resources, such as rock and stone.

-Operations of the Olkiluoto nuclear power plant, which is owned by TVO, a joint venture partially owned by Pohjolan Voima, complied with legislation, environmental permits, the environmental management system and the energy efficiency system.
+Operations of the Olkiluoto nuclear power plant, which is owned by TVO, a joint venture partially owned by Pohjolan Voima, complied with legislation, environmental permits, the environmental management system and the energy efficiency system in 2019.

 The most major environmental impact from the Olkiluoto nuclear power plant is local warming of the sea area close to the nuclear power plant.
-During the reporting year, the temperature of cooling water remained within the limits specified in the environmental permit.
-The environmental load caused by the Olkiluoto nuclear power plant was minimal.
-Radioactive emissions into the air and water remained below the limits set by the authorities.
+During the reporting year, the power plant produced 14.75 TWh of electricity, and the cooling water temperature remained within the environmental permit limits.